rittermarcel/MeetingSummarizer/README.md

 This project is about creating an AI Meeting Summarization Webapp.

-Sven Schirmaier, Marcel Ritter, Noam Harmann, Maximilian Flack
+Sven Schirmaier, Marcel Ritter, Noam Hartmann, Maximilian Flack

 ## How to run locally: